Link Search Menu Expand Document

 • 1/3 of the overall FP cost.

-• +1 FP for each pair of Traits included, including copies of the same Trait.
+• +1 FP for each pair of Traits included in the Slot, including copies of the same Trait.

 Example: Lucky Critical